ruppinlab/DECODEM/README.md

 The output of the framework is the cell-type-specific predictive powers (in terms of AUC and AP) which we use to <b><i>rank</i></b> the cell types in BC-TME and externally validate in multiple independent cohorts encompassing both bulk and single-cell (SC) transcriptomics.
 <i>
-*AUC = the area under the receiver operating characteristics curve
+*AUC = Area under the receiver operating characteristics curve
-*AP = average precision, equivalent to the area under the precision-recall curve
+*AP = Average precision, equivalent to the area under the precision-recall curve
 </i>